Top 10 reasons your Friends members should attend the ALA Annual Conference

 3. Meeting Authors

 The author programs presented by United for Libraries offer a close up and personal interaction with first time authors as well as those who are seasoned and popular with readers.
-For board members who enjoy reading, this is the icing on the cake.
+For board members who organize book clubs or just enjoy reading, this is the icing on the cake.
 Where else could they go to meet as many authors in one place at one time?
 And they are thrilled to speak with authors and receive signed copies of books.

 4. Expanding Scope